namedwebsockets/networkwebsockets/examples/chat/README.md

 #### Running the example

-1. Ensure a Named WebSockets Proxy is running as detailed in the root project [README](https://github.com/namedwebsockets/namedwebsockets/blob/master/README.md#run-a-named-websockets-proxy).
+1. Ensure the Named WebSockets Proxy has been downloaded and is currently running on your local machine.
+You can download pre-built Named WebSocket Proxy binaries [here](https://github.com/namedwebsockets/namedwebsockets/releases).

+    NOTE: Ultimately, this step should not be required with all proxy functionality implemented within user agents.

 2. Open [`chat.html`](http://namedwebsockets.github.io/namedwebsockets/examples/chat/chat.html) in a browser window.